 - Find Quick Start / Simplink and switch it off.

-LG TV Still Not Connecting to WiFi?
+LG TV Won’t Connect to Wifi after troubleshooting?
 Try a Factory Reset

 A factory reset should be the last step in your troubleshooting.
 If you have tried all of the methods in this guide and resolved any issues, this is the last thing left to do if you still have connectivity issues.
 Keep in mind that a factory reset means that everything will reset to initial settings.
 So anything you have customized since first purchasing the TV will be erased, and you will be back to factory default.